-Teams allow you to organise your jobs and contracts into groups and invite other people to your Client account to manage it on your behalf.
+Teams allow you to organize your jobs and contracts into groups and invite other people to your Client account to manage it on your behalf.

 By using the Teams feature, you can:

-- assign Members to Teams so that they can manage jobs and freelancer contracts within these Teams.
+- Assign Members to Teams so that they can manage jobs and independent contractors' contracts within these Teams.

 ⚠️ Note: The Teams feature is still in development, which means that new features will be added over time.

 This section explains the terminology we use when talking about Teams and various new concepts introduced together with Teams.

 "Organization" is a new name for your Client account.
 Before the introduction of Teams, only the owner of the account could access and manage it, as well as post jobs and hire independent contractors from this account.
 With Teams enabled, a Client account is called "Organization", and more than one person can be authorised to access and modify it.

 A unit within an Organization, grouping jobs and assigned Members.

 A person invited to the Organization.
 A Member can switch from their personal Work for Impact account to an Organization account at any time.
 A Member can be added to a Team, and, depending on their Role, they can perform different actions within the Organization and their Teams.

 A predefined set of permissions is assigned to a Member.
 A Role defines the Member's scope of authorization, that is, it dictates which actions are available to a Member.
 There are two types of Roles: